 There are growing pains in last mile logistics.
-Urban delivery may be difficult with navigating traffic parking regulations, and world delivery may dramatically increase last mile logistic fuel costs.
-One of the top challenges is getting products to consumers at the Amazon ask rates, and more retailers are starting to offer deliver-from-store last mile services, including The Home Depot and J.C.
+Urban delivery may be difficult with navigating traffic and parking regulations, and global delivery challenges may dramatically increase last mile logistic costs.
+One of the top challenges is getting products to consumers at the Amazon-esque rates, and more retailers are starting to offer deliver-from-store last mile services, including The Home Depot and J.C.
 Penny Co, reports William B. Cassidy of the Journal of Commerce.

 Capacity reflects another problem in last mile delivery.
 Previous blogs have touched on the importance and fears surrounding the capacity crunch and the driver shortage, and these problems are not going away.
 Shippers must find ways to overcome these challenges and meet the new challenges in last mile delivery to remain competitive.

 Some possible ways to overcome these challenges include the following:

 - Delivery lockers could hold products for consumers seeking to pick up products at set locations, like Amazon’s storefront pickup locations.

 - Drone and robots can aid in delivery too, but they are not quite ready for prime time.

 - Better route optimization technologies can also help reduce woes over last mile capacity while cutting last mile costs.

 - Shippers may also offer better incentives to truckers looking for career opportunities and positions with fewer regulations and rules.

 Modern Shipping TMS Must Handle Last Mile Delivery Too